Written by Tara Mastroeni

 How to choose a 3-month CD

-Every three-month CD on the market will have a term of 90 days, but that’s where the similarities usually end.
-Here are a few factors to consider when choosing the best three-month CD for you:
+Every 3-month CD has a 90-day term length, but that’s where the similarities usually end.
+Here are a few factors to consider when choosing the best 3-month CD for you:

 Pros and cons of 3-month CDs

-• Short term: Avoid tying up your money for too long with a relatively brief 3-month maturity period.
+- Short term: Avoid tying up your money for too long by using a relatively brief 3-month maturity period.

-• Fixed interest: Earn a guaranteed return on your money as long as you keep it invested for the full term.
+- Fixed interest: Earn a guaranteed return on your money if you keep the CD for the full term.

-• Higher APY than other investments: Produce higher yields than other types of investments, such as savings accounts.
+- Higher APY than other investments: Get higher yields than other types of investments, such as traditional savings accounts.

-• Limited liquidity: Lock up your money for at least 90 days unless you’re willing to pay an early withdrawal penalty.
+- Limited liquidity: Your money is locked up for at least 90 days unless you’re willing to pay an early withdrawal penalty.

-• Lower APYs than with longer terms: Get a higher yield from a long-term CD, generally.
+- Lower yield than with longer terms: You can typically get a higher APY from a long-term CD.

-• Early withdrawal penalties: Pay a fee, typically, if you need to move your money before the end of the term.
+- Early withdrawal penalty: Pay a fee, typically, if you withdraw your money before the end of the term.
 Some penalties can be steep.

 Should I get a 3-month CD?

-Whether a three-month CD is worth opening will depend on your financial situation.
+Whether a 3-month CD is worth opening depends on your financial situation.

 When a 3-month CD could make sense

-As a rule of thumb, opening a three-month CD makes sense if you hope to strike a balance between earning guaranteed returns and having some flexibility with your money.
+As a rule of thumb, opening a 3-month CD makes sense if you hope to strike a balance between earning guaranteed returns and having some flexibility with your money.

-Whether part of a CD ladder strategy or on its own, a three-month CD won’t tie up your money for too long.
-That means you’ll likely be able to keep it in place to earn the full amount of interest.
+Whether used alone or part of a CD ladder strategy, a 3-month CD won’t tie up your money for too long.
+That means you’ll likely be able to earn the full amount of interest.

 When a 3-month CD may not be worth it

-You may want to pass on a three-month CD if you can find a similar rate on another investment vehicle, such as a high-yield savings account (HYSA).
-Savings accounts don’t come with early withdrawal penalties, which may allow you to achieve similar returns without the worry of not having access to your money when you need it.
+You may want to pass on a 3-month CD if you can find a similar rate on another investment vehicle, such as a high-yield savings account (HYSA).
+Savings accounts don’t have early withdrawal penalties, which may allow you to achieve similar returns without the worry of limiting access to your money when you need it.

 Make sure to shop around to see what rates are available.